-#1 Optimize Your Warehouse Space
+#1: Optimize Your Warehouse Space

 Take a look around.
 Are you using your space in the most efficient way possible?
-To make the most of your layout, measure the area you have to work with and make sure you are not only using every bit of it, but you are also using it wisely.
+To make the most of your layout, measure the area you have to work with and ensure you are not only using every bit of it but also using it wisely.

-#2 Optimize Your Warehouse Storage
+#2: Optimize Your Warehouse Storage